LeanaGooriah/ISAR_analysis/README.md

-# A framework for dissecting ecological mechanisms underlying the island species-area relationship (ISAR).
+# A framework for disentangling ecological mechanisms underlying the island species-area relationship (ISAR).

  ## Authors
  *Leana Gooriah*